-Table 3 Standards for activities located in the Commercial Precinct and the Glenpanel Precinct Non-compliance status public spaceshadowing, amenity, and overlooking (of private property) effects; c. the protection of public views of Slope Hill from roads within the Zone north of State Highway 6 and the Remarkables Range; d. effects on residential amenity, dominance and access to sunlight; and e.
-Heritage values of the Glenpanel Precinct.
-49.5.41A Recession Plane RD Where the Commercial Precinct boundary adjoins the MDR or HDR Precinct, the sunlight recession plane standard of the MDR or HDR Precinct, as applicable, shall apply to any building within the Commercial Precinct.
-Discretion is restricted to: as applicable, shall apply to any ballating within the commercial received. a. the effects on residential amenity, dominance and access to sunlight; b. the effects on the amenity of, and sunlight access to, streets and other public areas.
-49.5.42 Setbacks in the Glenpanel Precinct RD Buildings shall be setback at least 3m from a boundary with a residential Discretion is restricted to: precinct or a public open space. a. the visual effects of the height, scale, location and appearance of the building, in terms of i. dominance; ii. loss of privacy on adjoining sites; and iii. any resultant shading effects.
+Table 3 Standards for activities located in the Commercial Precinct and the Glenpanel Precinct Non-compliance status 49.5.41A Recession Plane Where the Commercial Precinct boundary adjoins the MDR or HDR Precinct, the sunlight recession plane standard of the MDR or HDR Precinct, as applicable, shall apply to any building within the Commercial Precinct.
+RD Discretion is restricted to: a. the effects on residential amenity, dominance and access to sunlight; b. the effects on the amenity of, and sunlight access to, streets and other public areas.
+49.5.42 Setbacks in the Glenpanel Precinct Buildings shall be setback at least 3m from a boundary with a residential precinct or a public open space.
+RD Discretion is restricted to: a. the visual effects of the height, scale, location and appearance of the building, in terms of i. dominance; ii. loss of privacy on adjoining sites; and iii. any resultant shading effects.